jlewis92/DevToArticleRepo/markdown/firstPost.md

 date: '2023-02-11T02:55:36Z'
 ---

-This article is mainly around so that I can rmemember my current setup and maybe it'll help you be more productive but it's essentially a guid on how to setup vscode and GitHub to be able to post to DEV.to.
+This article is mainly around so that I can remember my current setup, and maybe it'll help you be more productive, but it's essentially a GUID on how to set up vscode and GitHub to be able to post to DEV.to.

 ## Benefits